nicolasdespres/respect/README.md

 schema.validate?(JSON.parse('{ "name": "My name", "age": 20, "email": "me@example.com" }'))   #=> true
 ```

-Once a JSON document has been validated, we often want to turn its basic strings and integers into real objects like `URI`.
+Once a JSON document has been validated, we often want to turn its basic strings and integers into real objects like `URI`
-_Respect_ does that automatically for you for standard objects:
+for instance. _Respect_ does that automatically for you for standard objects:

 ```ruby
 schema = Respect::HashSchema.define do |s|